roseanfrankale/react-antd-admin/README.md

 ## License

-[Add the license of the original repo, if applicable]
+Based on the information available, the original repository `react-antd-admin` does not explicitly include a license file.